RahemShakeel/Hangman-Game-Python/README.md

 2. Go to Streamlit Community Cloud and sign up or log in with your GitHub account.

 ### Deploy the App:
-1. Click on "create app" and select your GitHub repository.
+1. Click on "Create App" and select your GitHub repository.
 2. Configure the main file path to main.py and click "Deploy".

 ## Acknowledgements